ahmadihamid/ahmadihamid/README.md

 ### Hi there 🙋‍♂️ Assalamualaikum 😙

-Honestly I don't even know why I'm here on `😼GitHub`.
-I'm no `👨‍💻Programmer`.
-For living I work as a `👨‍🔬Chemist`.
-I even fail my Computer Science degree. **Two times!** 🤪
+Honestly I don't even know why I'm here on `😼Github.` I'm no `👨‍💻Programmer.` For living I work as a `👨‍🔬Chemist.` I even fail my Computer Science degree. **Two times!** 🤪
-Lastly if any of you still curious about me please found me at 📝<https://ahmadiham.id> or 🌱[https://t.me/halamanbelakang](@halamanbelakang]).
+Lastly if any of you still curious about me please found me at 📝 <https://ahmadiham.id> or 🌱 [https://t.me/halamanbelakang](@halamanbelakang).
 <!--
 **ahmadihamid/ahmadihamid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.